-When it comes to diets for your health, one of the most commonly discussed is the Paleolithic or Paleo diet.
+When it comes to diets for your health, one of the most commonly discussed is the Paleolithic or Paleo lifestyle.

-The key event in the Paleo diet theory is the invention of mass agriculture around 10,000 BCE.
+The key event in the Paleo lifestyle theory is the invention of mass agriculture around 10,000 BCE.
 People began to eat bread and other grains; animal husbandry allowed for cattle farming.

 Our diets gradually became made up of secondary products, like pasta, dairy, and sugar.

 The theory postulates that modern humans are genetically mismatched to our processed foods, an idea known as the discordance hypothesis.

 Scientists don't agree unanimously on whether this hypothesis is true.
 But tenets of Paleo, such as removing refined sugar and junk food, are widely regarded as beneficial.

 Its proponents claim that Paleolithic nutrition is an effective strategy for your health.
 With a core of vegetables, fruits, nuts and seeds, healthy fats, and organic meats, it's easy to see why.
 In this way, the Paleo lifestyle is very similar to other healthy eating plans like the diabetes diet.

 Hunting & gathering - what did we eat?

 Below is a non-exhaustive list of foods that can be included in a Paleolithic diet.